SAS-DHRH/dhcc-toolkit/content/toolkit/case-studies.md

 The first two case studies in what we hope will be a growing library.
 {{< /hint >}}

-## 1. Case Study: Hampshire Cultural Trust  {#Hampshire-Cultural-Trust}
+## Case Study 1: Hampshire Cultural Trust  {#Hampshire-Cultural-Trust}
-Josephine Lethbridge and Jo Lindsay Walton, November 2023
+*Josephine Lethbridge and Jo Lindsay Walton, November 2023*

 {{< hint info >}}
 ## Highlights ##